cholla-hydro/cholla/README.md

 Other Notes
 --------------

-In addition to selecting the CTU or VL integrators, the user can also comment out both, in which case the integration scheme will revert to a simple scheme in which the interface states and fluxes are calculated for each direction only once, and there are no transverse flux corrections.
-In tests, this method often proves the most robust, though it requires a very low CFL number to be stable ($\leq 0.1$).
+In practice, we have found the Van Leer integrator to be the most stable. *Cholla* is set to run with a default CFL coefficient of 0.3, but this can be changed within the grid initialization function.

 *Cholla* can be run without GPUs by commenting out CUDA in the makefile, but this configuration is not recommended.
-Because *Cholla* was designed with GPUs in mind, the CPU performance is, at best, lackluster.
+Because *Cholla* was designed with GPUs in mind, the CPU performance is, lackluster at best.
 In addition, some of the configuration options are not available in the non-CUDA mode (and warnings are not always included).

 When running tests in fewer than 3 dimensions, *Cholla* assumes that the x-direction will be used first, then